 Kicking back by the beach club’s 30-metre pool, replete with its own bar.
 For those who’d rather get salty, direct access to Pinky Beach makes ocean swimming easy.
 Rottnest is car-free, and exploring the island by foot or bicycle is a joy.
 Every Discovery tent is fitted with secure bike-storing facilities, and if you’re new to the island, the concierge can point you towards one of its many cycling routes, walking trails and other natural adventures.

-Discovery Rottnest Island opens on March 1.
+Discovery Rottnest Island is now open.
 Bookings can be made online.